-If you are like me you have to many kitchen gadgets and minor appliances as it is.
-In all honesty I couldn’t care less how difficult something like this is to store but I know I’m unusual in this regard.
+If you are like me you have too many kitchen gadgets and minor appliances as it is!
+In all honesty.
+I couldn’t care less how difficult something like this is to store … as long as it is performing a task for me!
+But I know I’m unusual in this regard 🙂

 This may or may not matter to you.
 I am a big fan of industrial design, especially vintage design and derive a lot of pleasure from how well a machine is designed and made.
-That’s why I own a vintage ice cream maker and why I will be reviewing them.
-Don’t worry there are plenty of current made units that are beautifully designed and constructed.
+That’s why I own a vintage ice cream maker.
+Don’t worry though as there are plenty of current Ice Cream units / Frozen dessertmachines that are beautifully designed and constructed!

 Auto Shut Off

 This feature prevents a unit from self-destructing if the dessert mixture you are making freezes to a consistency that’s too hard.
 I can’t think of a unit that doesn’t come with this.
 However a not uncommon problem with ice cream makers is auto shut off devices that are either defective or to sensitive and end up turning off the unit before the mixture is finished freezing.
 By the way it’s my personal opinion that you shouldn’t rely on this or a timer to turn off your machine.
 After 20 minutes or so you should taste and choose the consistency you are looking for.

 There are three primary types of ice cream makers.

 - This was your grandmother’s (great-grandmother’s, Thomas Jefferson’s ?!) ice cream maker.
 Unless one of the following describes you: